MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/create-a-site-collection.md

  **Summary:** How to create a SharePoint Server 2016 or SharePoint 2013 site collection in an existing web application.

 A site collection is a grouping of websites under a common top-level site that have the same owner and share administration settings, for example, permissions.
 When you create a site collection, a top-level site is automatically created in the site collection.
 You can then create one or more subsites below the top-level site.
+For info about creating site collections in SharePoint Online, see [Create a site collection](/sharepoint/create-site-collection).

 ## Before you begin